jupyterlab/frontends-team-compass/docs/host_guide.rst

 corrections and formatting you can.

-Publish the minutes: Convert the HackMD document to markdown and publish it to the relevant Weekly Team Meetings thread on GitHub [LINK/TODO] in the JupyterLab team-compass repository on the corresponding thread.
+Publish the minutes: Convert the HackMD document to markdown and publish it to the relevant Weekly Team Meetings archive issue on GitHub [(example)](https://github.com/jupyterlab/team-compass/issues/205) in the JupyterLab team-compass repository for the corresponding time period (search issues, and look for the 6 month period the meeting belongs to).